davide-aloi/wp1_2_roast/README.md

 - wp1a and wp1b: participants received one session of anodal, cathodal and sham stimulations, in a counterbalanced order.
 In wp1a, the target of the stimulation was the left motor cortex.
 In wp1b, the target was the right cerebellum.
 Connectivity in the motor network was estimated using dynamic causal modelling (DCM) both before and after stimulation, while participants performed a motor task (simple thumb movement).
 PEB was then used to estimate the differences between pre and post stimulation.
 In these analyses, we use single-subject changes in connectivity and correlate them with current density metrics.
 The datasets are the same of [Aloi et al. (2021)](https://www.sciencedirect.com/science/article/pii/S1053811921010533?via%3Dihub).
 - wp2a: same design as above but the stimulation was administered coupled with passive mobilisation of the thumb.
 The target of the stimulation was the left motor cortex.
 Participants received 5 stimulations per week, with one week gap between each stimulation condition, and were scanned on Day-1 and Day-5 of each week.
 I am analysing only DCM data from Day-1.

-The two analyses are:
+Analysis:
-1) Correlation analysis between current density (that is, medians and max values of M1, Thalamus and Cerebellum) and DCM values (changes in effective connectivity after stimulation) (as in Indahlastari et al., 2021).
+1) Canonical Correlation Analysis (CCA) between current density (that is, medians and max values of M1, Thalamus and Cerebellum) and DCM values (changes in effective connectivity after stimulation) (similar to Indahlastari et al., 2021).

 ## Analysis steps and scripts